We are currently accepting applications for this position.

 $35.55-$53.20 Hourly / $6,162.00-$9,221.33 Monthly / $73,944.00-$110,656.00 Yearly

-This is responsible professional work in business
+This is responsible professional work to champion the City’s entrepreneurial support programs.

 The small business navigator position provides